LOGBOOK

 Access with multiple devices on board

-Additional devices are connected to the primary LOGBOOK via an on-board data network (WiFi or Ethernet).
+Additional devices are connected to the Primary LOGBOOK via an on-board data network (WiFi or Ethernet).
 Depending on the access rights of the logged-in user, these devices can also be used to make additions to entries and trigger manual log entries.

 Remote access